judsonmitchell/ClinicCases/documentation/index.md

 * display_order - the order in which this field will appear when the user is entering a new case.

 Any row which does not have "required" set to "1" may be deleted (required fields are needed for ClinicCases to function properly).
-To delete the field delete the relevant row from the cm_columns table AND the cm table.
+To delete the field, delete the relevant row from the cm_columns table AND the cm table.
 <a id="customization_case_numbers"></a>

 ###Customizing Case Numbers